 - Email: Use this for after-hours and more in-depth conversations your team can refer back to

 - Real-time chat: Best to use for quick interactions and asking urgent questions

-- Video chat: Ideal for interviews (for visual cues) and live training for a better understanding of a topic
+- Video chat: Ideal for interviews (for visual cues), complex or constructive feedback, and live training for a better understanding of a topic

-- VoIP: Perfect for when you need to explain something that would take too long via email or instant messenger
+- Voice over IP (VoIP): Perfect for when you need to explain something that would take too long via email or instant messenger

 - Project management tools: Effective for segmenting conversations based on the assignment so there's no overlap or confusion